openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/checking_student_progress.rst

 .. only:: Partners

-   Course teams should also discuss additional self-paced settings with their partner manager during the course announcement process.
+   Course teams should also discuss additional self-paced settings with their edX Partner Manager during the course announcement process.

 ==============================================================
 Allow Learners to Download Certificates when they Qualify